Investment grade bonds data: Hover over the charts to see the values at a given date. iBoxx EUR Corporates Index data

 Yields from investment grade bonds have also backed up from the 2017 lows but the overall firmness in the underlying has helped keep them at still very low levels.
 We have been as low as 0.88% on the index and as high as 1.80%, but the we’re lacking a clear trend now.
-There is a range being established in the 0.9-1.00% area having broke lower after the rally in rate markets through September and we have managed to maintain that range through November.
+There is a range being established in the 0.9-1.10% area having broke lower after the rally in rate markets through September and we have managed to maintain that range through November.